Get Funding

 Back to Top

-MFEP offers financial incentives for implementing energy saving upgrades.
-Farms may be eligible to receive up to $5,000 toward the cost of energy efficiency retrofits.
-The intent is to help farms complete upgrades recommended by public utility or custom energy assessments.
+MFEP offers financial incentives for implementing energy-saving upgrades.
+Farms may be eligible to receive up to $4,000 toward the cost of energy efficiency retrofits or renewable energy projects.
 General requirements:

 • $4,000 maximum total incentive for farms eligible for public utility rebate programs